 This is part of the Beginner’s Guide To WordPress Series.
 We’ll cover how to work with the WordPress Media Library – so that your images, audio, video, and galleries show up correctly, and are easy to manage.

 Just like editing text way back in the day, to make basic edits to your images you had to download, edit and upload them – not anymore!

-To access your media library, go to “Media” in your sidebar and select “Library.”
+To access your media library, go to Media in your sidebar and select Library.
 Here’s where you’ll see all the items that have been uploaded to your library.
-You can upload documents such as PDF files, graphic images, audio files and video files.
-Any media uploaded in the past – including those from posts and pages – will be available in this list and can be used in any future posts or pages.
+You can upload documents such as PDF files, graphic images, audio files, and video files.
+Any media uploaded in the past – including those from posts and pages – will be available here and can be used in any future posts or pages.

 To choose how to view your media, navigate to the bar at the top of the display box.
-Pick between a grid or list display, and you can sort it all by type or date.
+Pick between a grid or list display.
+You can also sort it all by type or date.

 **Note: If your browser is having trouble using the multi-file uploader, there is an option to use an older version of the uploader that is easier on browsers.

 To access the Image Editor, go to Media on your sidebar and select Library.
 Select the image you wish to edit.
 Clicking Edit Image will bring you to the Image Editor.

 The buttons located above the picture allow you to edit your image.
 You can rotate the image clockwise, counter-clockwise, flip the image vertically, and flip horizontally.
 You can also undo and redo all of your actions.